fliszt2/hello-world/README.md

 # hello-world
-This is to practice creating a repo with the GitHub Guide My name is Bob Kelly, and I am learning to code.
+This is to practice creating a repo with the GitHub Guide\n My name is Bob Kelly, and I am learning to code.